Tsukinatsune/IOS-website-volume/README.md

 6. Listen for changes in actual loudness.
 7. Additionally test: Change system volume while web volume is set to 0.5 — does output scale with system volume (multiplicative) or override it (independent)?

-**Test HTML Page** (save as .html or paste into a code playground like CodePen and open in Safari & Google chrome):
+**Test HTML Page** (save as .html or paste into a code playground like CodePen and open in Safari & Chrome):

 ```html
 <!DOCTYPE html>